Can your aim keep up with 480Hz? Let’s find the screen that makes every split-second count.

 Final Thoughts

 For pure competitive advantage we recommend the ROG Swift OLED 27" 480Hz.
 Its WOLED panel plus an ultra-high 480Hz refresh rate delivers the kind of near-instant response and ultra-low latency that translates directly to aim and reaction time in high-FPS play.
-If you run high frame rates (200–480 fps) and want the absolute edge in tourneys or ranked play, this is the display that feels like the game itself — minimal motion blur, aggressive anti-flicker measures, and a design tuned for performance.
+If you run high frame rates (200–480 fps) and want the absolute edge in tourneys or ranked play, this is the display that feels like the game itself — minimal motion blur, aggressive anti-flicker measures, and a design tuned for performance — browse our Top Picks.

 If you also care about color fidelity for streaming, thumbnails, or content capture—without giving up competitive speed—pick the Predator X27U QD-OLED 27" 280Hz.
 The QD‑OLED panel brings punchier color and strong HDR capability while still offering the fast motion clarity serious players need.
 It’s our pick for players who split time between elite multiplayer and content creation; it balances image quality, robust connectivity, and pro‑level refresh rates.